Tax Filing Overview

 As an international student, researcher, or faculty member at Harvard, it is important that you are aware of your U.S. income tax obligations.
 U.S. tax laws distinguish between residents and non-residents for U.S. tax purposes.
 Non-residents only pay taxes on U.S. source income, while residents follow the same tax rules as U.S. citizens and pay taxes on their worldwide income.
-Most incoming F and J visa holders are considered non-residents (F and J students for the first five calendar years in the United States and J-1 scholars for the first two calendar years in the United States).
+Please refer to our Tax FAQ page for help determining if you are resident or non-resident for tax purposes.

 The U.S. tax system is organized according to the calendar year and is a pay-as-you-go system, which means that taxes may be deducted from salaries, stipends, and scholarships if these funds are from U.S. sources.
 In most cases, taxes are automatically withheld from your pay (or charged to your term bill if you receive a Harvard scholarship).
 Your available income after taxes, therefore, may be less than anticipated as you may be subject to federal, state and/or Social Security taxes that can range from 14% to 30% of your total income.
 The amount of taxes you will pay will depend on the type of income you receive and your tax status in the United States.

 There are many tax treaties between the United States and other countries.
 Such treaties may exempt earnings, scholarships, and stipends from taxes.
-Students receiving scholarships from Harvard will be sent information by e-mail from the Student Receivables Office, which includes information about the countries that have tax treaties with the United States.
-Researchers and faculty paid by Harvard must visit the Office of the Controller (OTC) for tax related information (see below).
+The Office of the Controller (OTC) will determine your tax status using a system called Glacier.
 Please note: In order to claim a tax treaty benefit you must have either a Social Security Number (SSN) or an Individual Tax Identification Number (ITIN).

 Determining tax residency is important because it affects: